 Start point: Canyon Overlook Car Park.

-Of all the trails on this list this was our favourite.
+Of all the Zion National Park hikes on this list Canyon Overlook was our favourite.
 In fact we could hardly believe how amazing this trail was for such a short distance.
 The trail is quite narrow for much of the walk, so you feel very close to the absolutely spectacular views throughout.

 It is far from Angels Landing scary, but as we walked on a slippery day we did see some people a little unnerved by certain sections (though no one had to turn back).